Being a betta fish owner can be hard, and truthfully, I’ve found it to be even more difficult than being a cat owner at times.

 As a betta fish owner, you will be required to keep a close eye on your betta fish and see if there are any changes.

 If you are uncertain what the symptoms sick betta fish commonly exhibit, I would recommend checking out this article.

 Today let’s dive into one of the most common “symptoms” a betta fish will exhibit while they are sick.
 This behaviour/symptom is lethargy or is staying at the bottom of the tank.

-Due to the fact that this is the most common symptom a betta fish will exhibit when sick there are a number of reasons why your fish will lay on the bottom of their tank or act lethargic.
+Because this is the most common symptom a betta fish will exhibit when sick, there are several reasons why your fish will lay on the bottom of their tank or act lethargic.

 Just like every other animal, Betta fish can get constipated.

 Betta fish have very tiny stomachs, and so a lot of times, new fish owners will overfeed their betta fish.
 It took me a bit of time to find “the perfect” amount to feed my Betta fish.

 Betta fish who are constipated tend to bloat or may even float to the top of the tank, while still being alive.

 If your betta fish is showing signs of constipation, you can feed them a defrosted pea for extra fibre.
 You’re going to want to make sure you cut the pea up into tiny, tiny pieces making sure you still don’t overfeed your betta fish.